We'll be in touch soon...

 A 9.35% tax rate is applied to the rental of passenger motor vehicles for 30 days or less.

 A 7.75% tax rate is applied to certain large sales such as the sale of motor vehicles.
 Some computer-related services such as data processing and website design are taxed at 1%.

 General food items are not taxable, with the exception of candy and carbonated beverages.
 However, meals sold at establishments are taxed at the full rate.

-Find out more about nexus in Connecticut.
+Find out more about nexus in Connecticut in their nexus guide.

 When you register, you’ll be set up to file returns on a quarterly or monthly basis.
 You must file even when no sales tax is due.

 The penalties for a return that is filed and paid late are as follows:

 Interest is charged at a rate of 1% per month from the due date until the date of the payment.